narolan/dnd-cards/README.md

 # dnd-cards

-Welcome to DnD Cards!
-The purpose of this application is to provide you the ability to create your own cards for spells, beasts and maybe more to come.
+Welcome to DnD Cards, the purpose of this application is to provide you the ability to create your own cards for spells, monsters and maybe more to come.

 ## Demo